PhatHuynhTranSon99/CarBooking/README.md

 - Statistics: Find revenue from a driver in a period
 - Statistics: Find usage of all cars (number of days used) in a month

+## API specification
+The Postman API specification is provided at the root of the repo (api_specs.json).
+You can import this file to Postman to test the service.

 ## Endpoints

 **IMPORTANT NOTE**: The Date time format of this API follows ISO standards, for example: